Kei-Eff/sindarin-messenger/README.md

 6. Type '/quit' to exit program

 _N.B._ API calls limited to 5 per hour (60 per day).
 Both server and client will exit once API call limit is reached.

+Please see [Project Outline here](./docs/project-outline.md) for more details about this project.